pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 Domain events that are triggered in this way are automatically hash-chained together.

-That is, the state of each event is hashed, using SHA256, and the hash of the last event is included in the state of the next event.
-Before an event is applied to a entity, it is validated in itself (the event hash represents the state of the event) and as a part of the chain (the previous event hash equals the next event originator hash).
-That means, if the sequence of events is accidentally damaged, then a ``DataIntegrityError`` will almost certainly be raised when the sequence is replayed.
+The state of each event, including the hash of the last event, is hashed using SHA-256.
+Before an event is applied to a entity, it is validated in itself (the event hash represents the state of the event) and as a part of the chain (the previous event hash is included in the next event state).
+If the sequence of events is accidentally damaged in any way, then a ``DataIntegrityError`` will almost certainly be raised from the domain layer when the sequence is replayed.

-The hash of the last event applied to an aggregate root is available as an attribute called ``__head__``.
+The hash of the last event applied to an entity is available as an attribute called ``__head__``.

 .. code:: python

-    # Aggregate's head hash is determined by the sequence of events.
+    # Entity's head hash is determined exclusively
+    # by the entire sequence of events and SHA-256.
     assert entity.__head__ == '04c61b906cdd6194f8a87fdfd847ef362679c31fcc4983738ac2857437ae9ef8'

-    # Aggregate's head hash is simply the event hash of the last event that mutated the entity.
+    # Entity's head hash is simply the event hash
+    # of the last event that mutated the entity.
     assert entity.__head__ == last_event.event_hash

-A slightly different sequence of events will almost certainly result a different head hash.
-So the entire history of an aggregate can be verified by checking the head hash.
+A different sequence of events will almost certainly result a different head hash.
+So the entire history of an entity can be verified by checking the head hash.
 This feature could be used to protect against tampering.